teckglobal/WordPress-Plugins/image-convert-webp/readme.txt

 Teck Global is a leading provider of IT solutions, specializing in cybersecurity and WordPress development.
 Visit us at [https://teck-global.com](https://teck-global.com) or check out our plugins at [https://teck-global.com/wordpress-plugins](https://teck-global.com/wordpress-plugins).

 == Installation ==
-1. Upload the `convert-imags` folder to the `/wp-content/plugins/` directory.
+1. Upload the `image-convert-webp` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Upload a .jpg or whatever file and what it convert to webp